zabio3/godolint/README.md

 ### AST

 Dockerfile syntax is fully described in the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).
-Just take a look at [moby/buildkit](https://github.com/moby/buildkit/tree/master/frontend/dockerfile/parser) in the language-docker project to see the AST definition.
+For the definitions of the AST, see [moby/buildkit](https://github.com/moby/buildkit/tree/master/frontend/dockerfile/parser).

 ## Contribution
 Contributions are of course always welcome!